dmitrybykovsky/hudi/docker/README.md

 We will refer to this terminal as Postgres terminal

-Second terminal is going to be used to imulate ETL.
+Second terminal is going to be used to emulate ETL.
 In real life these steps will be scheduled in some orhestration framework like Oozie or Airflow.
 Open shell session with adhoc-2 container in the second terminal
 ```